docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 samples that demonstrate how to use many of these items, see Adobe lllustrator CC 2017 Scripting
 Reference: JavaScript, in the /Scripting/Documentation folder in your lllustrator CC 2017 installation directory.
 You also can use the Illustrator dictionary, which you access from the Object Model Viewer in the ESTK.
-For information on using the ExtendScript Toolkit and the Object Model Viewer, see “Viewing the JavaScript object model” on page 9 or JavaScript Tools Guide.
+For information on using the ExtendScript Toolkit and the Object Model Viewer, see "Viewing the JavaScript object model" on page 9 or JavaScript Tools Guide.
 ```
 ```
 If you do not understand the concepts and terms used in this chapter, read Adobe Introduction to Scripting.